a2geek/command-line-test-harness/README.md

     }
 }
 ```

+With the `TestHarness.Settings` record, the following components can be configured:
+* Set the `FilePreservation` to keep all files or delete all files;
+* Set an alternate `PrintStream` for output;
+* Enable `alwaysShowOutput` (default is only show output on errors);
+* Set the `baseDirectory` `Path`, which helps standardize how files are found (note that the IDE and command-line
+  environments likely have differing opinions on what the current directory is).

 In addition, the Java agent needs to be added for unit tests -- *if you are using `System.exit()` in the application*.